muratk3n/thirdwave/en/2020/07/migrations-anatolia.md

 east, the Armenian kingdom was established reaching the Caspian, Black Sea and Mediterranean Sea (Mossé et al., 2005). ...

-There seems to be three complementary explanations to why specific migratory experiences have been included or excluded in Turkey national narrative.
-One is about the ‘homogeneity’ requirement of nationalist discourses: nationalism is typically conceived around a single identity and a single ancestor.
+There seems to be [various] explanations to why specific migratory experiences have been included or excluded in Turkey national narrative.
+One is about the ‘homogeneity’ requirement of nationalist
+discourses: nationalism is typically conceived around a single identity and a single ancestor.
 In many European nation-states, the national narrative tends to ignore or undermine the role played by past migrations as a source of diversity.
 In contrast, in the case of Turkey, the single, ‘homogenous’ ancestor is constructed as the migrant, the Central Asian nomad that came to Anatolia, and who